R'cif Mosque: Construction

-Role in 1937 protests
+Role in the 1937 protests

 The mosque was a prominent rallying point during the riots and protests that occurred across multiple Moroccan cities in late 1937 against the French Protectorate authorities.
 The protests were sparked by food shortages which threatened local tribes, dispossessed of their best lands by the French, with starvation.
 They were exacerbated by the French authorities' violent suppression of protests in Meknes (near Fes), killing 13 people and injuring more.
 Not long after, protests spread to Fes.
 Crowds of demonstrators used the R'cif and Qarawiyyin Mosques as gathering points before marching out into the city, with 1500 marching from the R'cif mosque alone.
 On October 28, French authorities sent troops to occupy the entire medina, including the mosques.
 This resulted in a confrontation inside the mosque during which 6 people were injured by grenades thrown by French troops.
 Order was eventually reestablished soon after, but the protests were one of the pivotal points in the evolution the Moroccan nationalist movement, which transitioned from a reformist agenda to demands for independence.